thegenemyers/FASTK/README.md

 K-mer tables can be truly large so that when loaded in memory 10's of gigabytes of main memory are required.
 On the other hand many operations can be arranged as sweeps of one or more tables especially given that they are sorted, e.g finding the k-mers common to two tables.
-The FastK library therefore also contains a <code>Kmer_Stream</code> class that allows one to iterate over the elements of a table:
+The FastK library therefore also contains a `Kmer_Stream` class that allows one to iterate over the elements of a table:

 ```